 Don’t assume that coworkers understand the rules of the program or how to utilize it best.
 Many otherwise intelligent people may not be financially savvy.
 The best approach may be different for two people in the same job.
 This is something that everyone should evaluate on their own.

-Sadly, the majority of employers do not offer any student loan benefits.
+Sadly, many employers do not offer any student loan benefits.
 The good news is that many more employers may start offering student loan repayment assistance, thanks to some new legislation.
-The bill would allow employers to contribute $5,250 tax-free towards an employee’s student debt.
-The proposal isn’t law yet, but it stands a good chance of passing thanks to bipartisan support.

 Employees trying to convince their employer to offer a student loan assistance program would be wise to focus on the company’s benefits rather than for the employee.
 That starts with a discussion on recruiting top talent.
 Finding skilled employees can be a considerable challenge.
 Offering student loan assistance will attract college-educated talent.
 These programs also help employers retain employees.